basshelal/AnimationVectorizer/docs/Notes.md

   Not a huge fan of this though because it does change the actual source of the SVG but lossless compression options can be explored and used.

+* 13-August-20: We need better color quantization and better edge detection afterwards because some edges of the image are actually multiple pixels wide, so instead of using a grid of 4 (2x2) we should look into larger grids like 9 (3x3) or 16 (4x4) with the most basic unit (corresponding to a pixel before) being larger, hence we've created a threshold on what is the lowest width needed to be considered an edge.
+This is because cartoons don't really have thin edges, but I see this potentially failing with really low or really high resolution cartoon frames, so be careful.

 ## Ideas

 * Find some test clips from cartoons, I think a nice mix of time period and art styles would be nice